zibbyv/holbertonschool-low_level_programming/functions_nested_loops/README.md

 * 3-islower: checks for lowercase character
 * 4-isalpha: checks for alphabetic character
 * 5-sign: checks if a number is positive zero or negative
+* 6-abs: computes the absolute value of an integer